 ABOUT US

 Why has Jennifer chosen to maintain the CCTC as a quarterly recreational program and not a year-round company?
 The recreational format gives children a chance to explore their personal fit with the theatrical arts at different ages and stages as they explore their world, to discover their ideal fit without making an expensive year-long commitment ahead of discovery.
-Parents are often surprised by Jennifer’s enthusiastic response to children’s choices to study arts not available at the CCTC -- karate, for example -- celebrating a child’s opportunity to find their passion at any age and stage.
+Parents are often surprised by Jennifer’s enthusiastic response to children’s choices to study arts not available at the CCTC, celebrating a child’s opportunity to find their passion at any age and stage.

 MEET OUR TEAM